jmshrv/finamp/README.md

 ![Banner](./GitHub_Banner.png)

+## Finamplify - Finamp's First Hackathon!

+From Saturday, March 29th (2025-03-29) until the end of Sunday, April 6th (2025-04-06), we are holding Finamp's first hackathon - called *Finamplify*.
+This is 9 days of intensive work on Finamp, by new and existing contributors!

+Here are the most important infos:

+- The Hackathon is about making progress on Finamp's *redesign*, which is currently in beta.
+  Therefore, please **make sure to base your changes on the `redesign` branch when working on new features or fixes!**.
+We won't accept new features targeting the `main` branch, as the branches have diverged quite a bit.
+- We would like to send out stickers to everyone who contributed to Finamp during this Hackathon!
+We'll mail the stickers to you for free, and this is entirely optional.
+Only significant contributions will be counted, so simply fixing a typo will not qualify you, sorry!
+  To send you the stickers we'll need your physical address.
+Here's a survey where you can enter your details: TODO Please make sure to include your GitHub and/or Discord user name so we can ensure you actually contributed :)
+- The Discord is happening here on GitHub and on our [Finamp Beta Testers Discord server](https://discord.gg/xh9SZ73jWk).
+Ideally you should participate on both platforms, but either works.
+For any *code contributions* you'll have to contribute on GitHub though, via a regular Pull Request.
+Design contributions a fine via Discord.

+---

 #### Redesign Beta

 We're currently in the process of redesigning Finamp to transform it into a modern, beautiful, and feature-rich music player made specifically for Jellyfin.